tdspora/syngen/README.md

 - <i>epochs</i> – a number of training epochs.
 Since the early stopping mechanism is implemented the bigger value of epochs is the better
 - <i>row_limit</i> – a number of rows to train over.
 A number less than the original table length will randomly subset the specified number of rows
 - <i>drop_null</i> – whether to drop rows with at least one missing value
+- <i>batch_size</i> – if specified, the training is split into batches.
+This can save the RAM
 - <i>print_report</i> - whether to generate plots of accuracy heatmap, heatmap due correlation metrics, clustering metric, utility metric, univariate and bivariate distributions
 - <i>metadata_path</i> – a path to the metadata file containing the metadata for linked tables